Radical feminism: Views on the sex industry

 Radical feminists have written about a wide range of issues regarding the sex industry—which they tend to oppose—including but not limited to what many see as: the harm done to women during the production of pornography, the social harm from consumption of pornography, the coercion and poverty that leads women to become prostitutes, the long-term detrimental effects of prostitution, the raced and classed nature of prostitution, and male dominance over women in prostitution and pornography.

-Feminists who oppose the acceptance and endorsement of prostitution by rebranding it as "sex work" are sometimes disparagingly labeled as "sex worker-exclusionary radical feminists" or "SWERFs".
-These argue that the term "sex work" contains political assumptions, rather than being a neutral term.
+Feminists who oppose the acceptance and endorsement of prostitution by rebranding it as "sex work" argue that the term "sex work" contains political assumptions, rather than being a neutral term.
 They argue the term endorses the idea that sex is labour for women and leisure for men, according men the social and economic power to act as a ruling class in the matter of intercourse, and also implies that women's bodies exist as a resource to be used by other people.
+Feminists holding these beliefs are often referred to by critics as "sex worker-exclusionary radical feminists" or "SWERFs".